Generic Name: fluticasone inhalation (floo TIK a zone)

-ArmonAir RespiClick 113 is used to prevent asthma attacks.
-ArmonAir RespiClick 113 will not treat an asthma attack that has already begun.
+ArmonAir RespiClick 113 is a steroid that is used to prevent asthma attacks in adults and children.
 This medicine is sometimes used together with steroid medicine taken by mouth.

 Fluticasone may also be used for purposes not listed in this medication guide.

 ArmonAir RespiClick 113 is not a rescue medicine for asthma attacks.
 Seek medical attention if your breathing problems get worse quickly, or if you think your asthma medications are not working as well.